We are thrilled to announce our 2022 Cohort of the Diversity in Conservation Internship Program!

 The Natural Resources Foundation of Wisconsin’s Diversity in Conservation Internship Program provides meaningful, paid experiences for undergraduates interested in careers in natural resource conservation.
 The goals of this cohort-based program are to introduce students to the field of conservation and its career pathways, and to help strengthen the knowledge and skills of program participants to meet the need for diverse professionals in Wisconsin’s conservation field.

-This year we are hosting seven interns, who will be paired with Wisconsin conservation organizations for internship experiences and will also receive weekly programming and field trips to connect them to Wisconsin’s natural resources and future career opportunities in conservation.
-We are excited to introduce this year’s interns—learn more about each of them below!
+This year we hosted seven interns, who were paired with Wisconsin conservation organizations for internship experiences and also received weekly programming and field trips to connect them to Wisconsin’s natural resources and future career opportunities in conservation.
+Learn more about each of this year’s interns below!

-Mira Johnson is a sophomore at Lawrence University majoring in Biology with a minor in Studio Art.
+Mira Johnson is a junior at Lawrence University majoring in Biology with a minor in Studio Art.
 She is from Minnesota and enjoys painting, hiking, going to museums, spending time with family, and having picnics with friends.
-Currently, she is participating in the Lawrence University Marine Program to gain field experience and to design and carry out her own research project on reef cleaning stations.
+She recently participated in the Lawrence University Marine Program to gain field experience and to design and carry out her own research project on reef cleaning stations.
 She hopes her future career to be centered around the conservation of marine or wildlife systems.

 Catherine Nguyen is a recent 2022 graduate from UW-Madison with a Bachelor of Science in Zoology and Environmental Studies.
 Most recently, she accomplished a tropical conservation study abroad semester in Ecuador.
 She now plans to explore new life experiences in field research and cultural awareness before obtaining a master’s degree in Wildlife Ecology.
 Her career aspirations involve further research in herpetology and ichthyology to assist environmental conservation efforts.
 She revels in exploring the parts of the world that not everyone typically gets to see and aims to promote environmental awareness to encourage the preservation of our natural environment.
 Her hometown is Greendale, WI and she enjoys scuba diving, swimming, ice skating, reading, video games with friends, and movies.

-This is our second year of the Diversity in Conservation Internship Program, and we are incredibly grateful to our many partners, including our academic partners Lawrence University and University of Wisconsin-Madison; our host organizations International Crane Foundation, Pheasants Forever, and the Wisconsin Department of Natural Resources; and to our important funding partners, Schlecht Family Foundation and We Energies Foundation and the Wisconsin Department of Natural Resources.
+This is our second year of the Diversity in Conservation Internship Program, and we are incredibly grateful to our many partners, including our academic partners Lawrence University and University of Wisconsin-Madison; our host organizations International Crane Foundation, Pheasants Forever, and the Wisconsin Department of Natural Resources; and to our important funding partners, Schlecht Family Foundation, We Energies Foundation, and the Wisconsin Department of Natural Resources.
 This would not be possible without your support!

-You can help provide a meaningful experience for this cohort and future cohorts of interns in the Diversity in Conservation Internship Program by making a donation to the program online here.
+You can help provide a meaningful experience for future cohorts of interns in the Diversity in Conservation Internship Program by making a donation to the program online here.

 Prepared by Lindsey Taylor, Conservation Programs Coordinator